 Trends are collective representations of consumer thinking and behaviors.
 Real-time trend interpreters are tasked with foreseeing trends, or the indicators of trends, through experience and training that is able to read the often meteorological signs that predict customer sentiment and conduct.

-Social media channels that thrive on interaction, such as Facebook, Twitter, and Instagram, can quickly generate a popular post, hashtag, or image that creates a trend weather event.
+Social media channels that thrive on interaction, such as Facebook, X, formerly Twitter, and Instagram, can quickly generate a popular post, hashtag, or image that creates a trend weather event.
 War Rooms enable brands to augment relevance and amplify brand voice by steering online engagement and allowing trend meteorologists to interpret the scope of developing trends and glean insights from captured data.

 Bad news can go viral in seconds.
 Brands with protocols for unwelcome scenarios are more effective at mitigating unexpected problems.
 One upset customer with a quick wit or sagaciously calibrated attack on a brand can rapidly become a widespread PR liability.
 War rooms are ideal venues for visualizing SLA data and metrics on customer care, especially while tracking an unfolding crisis in real-time as a brand works through the steps to rectify issues.